Built-in Plugin

 mergeType: merge

-event, this PR will be automatically merged using merge
+event, the PR will be automatically merged using the merge

-event on target branch (main), continuing with declared build
+event will be triggered on the target branch (main) to continue with the declared build

 and publish